Varonis Systems, Inc. (VRNS) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-20, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Varonis Systems, Inc. ("Varonis" or the "Company") (NASDAQ: VRNS).
+LOS ANGELES, Jan.
+22, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Varonis Systems, Inc. ("Varonis" or the "Company") (NASDAQ: VRNS).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN VARONIS SYSTEMS, INC. (VRNS), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 9, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR VARONIS INVESTMENTS, CLICK HERE BEFORE MARCH 9, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?